menacit/threat_intelligence_course/23-regulation.md

 Is our organization providing
 services critical to society?

 Well, that's up to the sector regulator.

+NIS2 does however provide much clearer guidance for selection.

 ![bg right:30%](images/23-tower.jpg)